 - Type the URL where your email design is located in the Campaign URL field.
 Your campaign will display on the left side of the screen.

 Check the Automatically Add Footer box to add a footer that contains our unsubscribe link and other required information to your campaign.
-If required, click Change Image next to the MailChimp MonkeyRewards badge to change how the badge looks in your campaign.
+If required, click Change Image next to the Mailchimp Referral badge to change how the badge looks in your campaign.

-To create your final campaign, MailChimp will add the content from your URL at the time of send.
-Any changes you've made to the content hosted on the URL prior to sending are included in the final email that sends to your list.
+To create your final campaign, Mailchimp will add the content from your URL at the time of send.
+Any changes you've made to the content hosted on the URL prior to sending are included in the final email that sends to your recipients.